adrianodemarino/build-detection-VCF/README.md

 # Build Detection VCF/BCF

-Python script to detect genomic build from a VCF/BCF file.
-Use the coordinates of common variants to identify the build / assembly of a VCF/BCF file that is being loaded.
-Upload WGS or VCF from chip array data.
+This Python script can identify the genomic build or assembly of a VCF/BCF file by utilizing the coordinates of commonly occurring variants.

 ## Dependencies
 ```python